 THIS is The Horticulture Industry Scheme CIC

-a not-for-profit social enterprise.
-We are based in Thetford and work with former offenders (returning citizens), those at risk of offending and people who have experienced homelessness.
+an award-winning, not-for-profit social enterprise.
+We are based in Thetford and work with returning citizens (former offenders) or people who have experienced homelessness, mental health challenges or addiction.

 Growing opportunities …

-Our workforce is made up of returning citizens, people considered to be at risk of offending and people who have experienced homelessness.
+Our workforce is made up of returning citizens, people who have experienced homelessness, mental health challenges or addiction.
 THIS is dedicated to giving them valuable training and employment opportunities.
-We offer support to our participants in all the areas that could affect their ability to maintain a job, referring to other organisations if needed.
+We offer support to our in all the areas that could affect their ability to maintain a job, referring to other organisations if needed.
+Our friends at the Norfolk School of Gardening deliver Level II qualifications in Practical Horticulture to some of our workforce to develop their skills and knowledge.

 Support includes: